 The key to pool maintenance is to keep a constant frequency in order to get the proper chemical balance in the water.

 For example, usually do-it-yourself homeowners tell me: “I put chlorine twice a month and acid once a month, and my pool looks clear”.
-But to expert eyes like ours, as soon as we see the pool we can tell how much it has suffer from these wrong practices.
+But to expert eyes like ours, as soon as we see the pool we can tell how much it has suffered from these wrong practices.

 The wrong maintenance of the pool chemical balance creates problems like a slow deterioration of the pool finish and the pool equipment.
 When the water does not find the right minerals in itself, like calcium and others, it takes them from the finish.